zhanserikabdu/stage2-module2-task2/README.md

 # Servlets/Filter/Session

 ## Description
 An application has a login page.
 The correct logins are "user" and "admin".
-The field "password" is not important.
+The field "password" is not important, it can be any non-empty string.
 You need to handle login process.
 To achieve that create 2 servlets, a listener and a filter.
+All servlets, filters and listeners should be declared via annotations.

 + AuthFilter
 + ContextListener
 + LoginServlet
 + LogoutServlet

 ## Details